stkent/amplify/README.md

 ## Prompt UI

+**Reminder: use the provided DefaultLayoutPromptView and CustomLayoutPromptView classes whenever possible for simplicity!**

 To provide fully-custom views for each phase of the typical prompt flow, implement the `IPromptView` interface and pass an instance of this implementation to the `promptIfReady` method.
 Your custom class should create and save a `PromptPresenter` instance in any constructors - this presenter will be used to communicate to your prompt which state it should display.
 See the `BasePromptView` class for a sample implementation in which:

 - all questions are assumed to share a common view structure;
-- prompt state is preserved through configuration changes.
+- prompt state is preserved through configuration changes (non-trivial!).

 To provide a totally custom experience in which _amplify_ does not manage the prompt/rating/feedback UI flows at all, replace any calls to `promptIfReady` with calls to `shouldPrompt`.
 This method will evaluate all rules and provide a boolean that indicates whether every provided rule is currently satisfied.
 You may then use this hook to begin your own feedback request flow.
-If you choose this route, be aware that you are responsible for maintaining prompt state through orientation changes (if desired).
+Again, if you choose this route be aware that you are responsible for maintaining prompt state through orientation changes (if desired).

 # Debug Settings